 Use a Digital Camera

-You can use two cameras to replicate the effect of the stereoscopic camera by mounting them on a camera rig.
+You can use two cameras to replicate the effect of the stereoscopic camera by mounting them on the best camera rigs you can afford.

 This way you’d get two images with different points of view that can be used to make 3D images.